SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/filesystems/archive.md

 have to configure your client firewall to allow connections to HPSS.
 See the HPSS firewall page for more details.

+#### Use the Xfer Queue

+User the dedicated [xfer queue](../../jobs/examples/#xfer-queue) for long-running transfers to / from HPSS.
+You can also submit jobs to the xfer queue after your computations are done.
+The xfer queue is configured to limit the number of running jobs per user to the same number as the limit of HPSS sessions.

 ### Session Limits

 Each HPSS user is limited to no more than 15 concurrent HPSS sessions.